Two trans women murdered in Charlotte hotel rooms. CMPD issues dire warning.

 In one case, police discovered the body of Jaida Peterson, 29, in a hotel room, on Easter Sunday.
 Peterson had been shot.
 At a vigil last week, loved ones told the Charlotte Observer they knew she was a sex worker for a time, but they don’t agree that’s why she was targeted.
 Her funeral took place in South Carolina on Tuesday.

 Details on the identity of the second person who was killed were not immediately available Thursday.
-The victim was found in a hotel room at the Sleep Inn, located on North Tryon Street in University City early Thursday morning, authorities said.
+The victim was found in a hotel in University City on Thursday early morning, authorities said.

-In what he called an “urgent” message, Charlotte-Mecklenburg Police spokesman Rob Tufano said Thursday both recent cases had clear similarities:
+Charlotte-Mecklenburg Police spokesman Rob Tufano said Thursday that both recent cases had clear similarities:

 Both victims were shot to death in hotel rooms and, according to the police department, both were sex workers and both were trans women.